Should You Lend Your Friend Money?

 Assess your friend’s capacity to pay you back

 Even if your friend is trustworthy, it is a possibility that they may not be able to pay you back on time.
-While slight delays on the payment is alright, the important thing you need to think about is if they have the capacity to pay you off in the first place.
+While slight delays on the payment are alright, the important thing you need to think about is if they have the capacity to pay you off in the first place.

 If they have loans they managed to pay back, it will be able to calm you down since you know they will pay you back on time.
 However, if your friend has a habit of not paying back the debts they have to others, it is a cause for concern.
 Where will your friend get the money to pay you back?
-It is possible you will not be seeing your money anymore especially if the problem is serious.
+It is possible you will not see your money anymore especially if the problem is serious.

 Before you decide if you will lend them money or not, speak to your friend and find out about their plight.
 Know how long will they pay their loan from you and how they will pay you back.
 If your friend has a bad history, say no if they will borrow from you since the risk is too high.